 - Limited jewelry

-- No dangling earrings or arms full of bracelets
+- No very large dangling earrings or arms full of bracelets

 - No jewelry is better than cheap jewelry